-I spent last Sunday enjoying the wares of the Highlands at Natural Retreats John O’Groats, who hosted this year’s Taste North festival!
+I spent last Sunday enjoying the wares of the Highlands at John O’Groats, host of this year’s Taste North festival!
 If you follow me on Instagram, I was popping up over the course of the day with my escapades!
 The marquee was crammed with food, drink, accessories and art, all made in the Highlands.
 Many of those are within Caithness and Sutherland, although others had travelled afar from the Isle of Skye, Aviemore and Orkney.

 I spent some of the morning helping Ruth of Caithness Chocolate get set up, before getting a sneak peek before the crowds descended.
 Even despite the threat of high winds and heavy showers, you can trust the people of Caithness to come out and support local events!
 Over 1600 people entered the Exhibitors Market and it was a real squeeze round during the middle of the day with everyone trying to get a taste of the free samples on offer, whether that be cheese, gin or oatcakes.